Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: State of the Art and Related Work

-In \cite{kim2022online} is studied OGD for functions satisfying Polyak-{\L}ojasiewicz condition, while in \cite{zhang2017improved} is studied for functions that have quadratic growth.
-In \cite{zhang2015online} composition of increasing functions with linear terms are studied.
-In \cite{gao2018online} weakly pseudo-convex functions are considered achieving a stationary regret bound of $\mathcal{O}(V_{T})$ without delay.
-Lastly, for quasar-convex functions, \cite{pun2024online} provided several significant results: a stationary regret bound of $\mathcal{O}(T^{\frac{1}{2}}V_{T}^{\frac{1}{2}})$ under delay, a bound of $\mathcal{O}(V_{T})$ for weakly smooth and quasar-convex functions without delay, and another bound of $\mathcal{O}(V_{T})$ for strongly quasar-convex functions without delay.
+\cris{In \cite{kim2022online}, OGD was studied for functions satisfying the Polyak-{\L}ojasiewicz condition, while in \cite{zhang2017improved}, it was studied for functions that have quadratic growth.
+In \cite{zhang2015online}, compositions of increasing functions with linear terms are studied.
+In \cite{gao2018online}, weakly pseudo-convex functions are considered, achieving a stationary regret bound of $\mathcal{O}(V_{T})$ without delay.} Lastly, for quasar-convex functions, \cite{pun2024online} provided several significant results: a stationary regret bound of $\mathcal{O}(T^{\frac{1}{2}}V_{T}^{\frac{1}{2}})$ \cris{without delay}, a bound of $\mathcal{O}(V_{T})$ for weakly smooth and quasar-convex functions without delay, and another bound of $\mathcal{O}(V_{T})$ for strongly quasar-convex functions without delay.
 The results for the non-stationary setting are summarized in Table \ref{tab:regret_bounds}.